rudranshsharma382/EXP5/README.md

 Experiment No.: 5

-Aim
+AIM

 The aim of this experiment is to study the Dictionary data type in Python and understand its creation, properties, and operations such as accessing values, updating elements, deleting key-value pairs, searching data, and applying dictionaries to real-life problems like student records, product management, and login validation.

-Theory
+THEORY

-A dictionary in Python is a collection of data stored in key-value pairs.
+1.A dictionary in Python is a collection of data stored in key-value pairs.
 Dictionaries are written using curly braces {}, with keys and values separated by a colon :.

-Each key must be unique, while values can be of any data type.
+2.Each key must be unique, while values can be of any data type.

-Key Characteristics of Dictionary
+3.Key Characteristics of Dictionary

-Stores data in key-value format
+4.Stores data in key-value format

-Keys must be unique and immutable
+5.Keys must be unique and immutable

-Values can be of any data type
+6.Values can be of any data type

-Mutable (values can be changed)
+7.Mutable (values can be changed)

-Does not support indexing
+8.Does not support indexing

-Algorithms
+ALGORITHMS
 Algorithm 1: Creation and Display of Dictionary

-Create a dictionary with keys such as Brand, Model, and Year.
+1.Create a dictionary with keys such as Brand, Model, and Year.

-Print the dictionary.
+2.Print the dictionary.

-Algorithm 2: Accessing Values Using Keys
+3.Algorithm 2: Accessing Values Using Keys

-Create a dictionary with car details.
+4.Create a dictionary with car details.

-Access the value using its key.
+5.Access the value using its key.

-Display the value.
+6.Display the value.

 Algorithm 3: Duplicate Keys Handling in Dictionary

-Create a dictionary with duplicate keys.
+1.Create a dictionary with duplicate keys.

-Assign different values to the same key.
+2.Assign different values to the same key.

-Print the dictionary.
+3.Print the dictionary.

-Observe that the latest value overwrites the previous one.
+4.Observe that the latest value overwrites the previous one.

 Algorithm 4: Finding Length and Type of Dictionary

-Create a dictionary.
+1.Create a dictionary.

-Use len() to count key-value pairs.
+2.Use len() to count key-value pairs.

-Use type() to check the data type.
+3.Use type() to check the data type.

 Algorithm 5: Adding and Updating Dictionary Elements

-Create a dictionary with car details.
+1.Create a dictionary with car details.

-Use the update() method to add a new key-value pair.
+2.Use the update() method to add a new key-value pair.

-Display the updated dictionary.
+3.Display the updated dictionary.

-Use the values() method to retrieve all values.
+4.Use the values() method to retrieve all values.

 Algorithm 6: Retrieving and Removing Dictionary Elements

-Create a dictionary storing student information.
+1.Create a dictionary storing student information.

-Retrieve a value using a key.
+2.Retrieve a value using a key.

-Remove a key-value pair using pop().
+3.Remove a key-value pair using pop().

-Print the updated dictionary.
+4.Print the updated dictionary.

 Algorithm 7: Updating Product Prices

-Create a dictionary storing product names and prices.
+1.Create a dictionary storing product names and prices.

-Display the original dictionary.
+2.Display the original dictionary.

-Update the price of a product.
+3.Update the price of a product.

-Display the updated dictionary.
+4.Display the updated dictionary.

 Algorithm 8: Searching Student Marks

-Create a dictionary storing student names and marks.
+1.Create a dictionary storing student names and marks.

-Take student name as input.
+2.Take student name as input.

-Check if the name exists in the dictionary.
+3.Check if the name exists in the dictionary.

-Display marks if found, else display an error message.
+4.Display marks if found, else display an error message.

 Algorithm 9: User Login Validation

-Create a dictionary storing usernames and passwords.
+1.Create a dictionary storing usernames and passwords.

-Accept username and password from the user.
+2.Accept username and password from the user.

-Check if the username exists in the dictionary.
+3.Check if the username exists in the dictionary.

-Display login success or failure message.
+4.Display login success or failure message.

 Algorithm 10: Finding Highest Marks

-Create a dictionary of students and their marks.
+1.Create a dictionary of students and their marks.

-Use the max() function with the get() method.
+2.Use the max() function with the get() method.

-Display the student with the highest marks.
+3.Display the student with the highest marks.

-Definition of Commands Used
+DEFINATION OF COMMANDS USED

 dict: Built-in data type used to store key-value pairs